You’ve probably been noticing that search results look different lately with AI overviews from Google Gemini and Bings Co-Pilot.

-You’ve probably been noticing that your search results are changing with these AI overviews.
-Maybe you’re also using ChatGPT.
-Maybe doing a cheeky search for yourself and seeing what pops back?
+Maybe you’re also using ChatGPT or Perplexity.
+Perhaps you are doing a cheeky search for yourself and seeing what pops back?

 Well, we’re starting to see traffic to our websites from ChatGPT.
 So the next question is obvious: How do we make sure New Zealand businesses are in there as well?